zacjones93/awesomecheatsheets/content/GraphQL-Query-Language/03-query-an-enumeration-type-with-graphql.md

 ---
-title: "3.
+title: "03.
 Query an Enumeration Type with GraphQL"
-metaTitle: "Query an Enumeration Type with GraphQL"
+metaTitle: "03.
+Query an Enumeration Type with GraphQL"
-metaDescription: "Learn how to Query an Enumeration Type with GraphQL"
+metaDescription: "Learn how to Query an enumeration type with GraphQL."
 ---

 [Video Link](https://egghead.io/lessons/graphql-query-an-enumeration-type-with-graphql)

+## Summary

+We'll query an enum field, category, in this lesson to find out the different pet categories.
+This lesson also takes a look at the GraphQL schema for the API.

+## Notes

 When we're using GraphQL Playground, we can hit `CTRL+SPACE`.
 This will surface all of the different fields that are available on this query.